colygon/glean-devrel/docs/gleeees-prd.md

    - No standardized way to manage development containers
    - Difficulty sharing configured environments with teammates

-4. **Warpify Adoption Barriers**
+4. **Gleanify Adoption Barriers**
-   - Users don't know about Warpify or how to use it
+   - Users don't know about Gleanify or how to use it
    - Manual setup required for each SSH connection
    - Limited to existing remote machines (not ephemeral)

 ### User Stories

 **As a developer, I want to:**
-- Instantly spin up a cloud dev environment with Warp pre-configured
+- Instantly spin up a cloud dev environment with Glean pre-configured
 - Work in a containerized environment that mirrors production
-- Share my exact development setup with teammates via Warp Drive
+- Share my exact development setup with teammates via Glean Drive
-- Automatically connect to cloud environments with full Warp features
+- Automatically connect to cloud environments with full Glean features
 - Destroy environments when done without leaving orphaned resources

 **As a team lead, I want to:**